-Python and R are the two leading contenders for data scientists, with many statisticians running out to complete an R or Python for data scientists course.
-However before investing in R or Python training, it is essential that you investigate which of these languages is best for your needs and for data analysis.
+Python and R are the two leading contenders for data scientists, with many statisticians running out to complete an R or Python data science course.
+However before investing in R training or in a Python training course, it is essential that you investigate which of these languages is best for your needs and for data analysis.

 Since its release in 1989, Python offers many benefits for data scientists such as object-oriented programming, and powerful integrated development environments (IDE’s).
 Furthermore, there is a significant Python community to answer any questions, Anaconda for effectively managing packages, and libraries such as Panda, that simplifies working with data frames and time series data.